Surface-Enhanced Raman Spectroscopy (SERS): Enabling Ultra-Sensitive detections

 Careful controllability of the factors above is essential for achieving reproducible, repeatable, and high-sensitivity measurements.

-From Plasmonics to Detection Platform Technologies
+From Plasmonics to Platform Technologies

 SERS is not just a technique, some classify it as a platform enabler.
-This is because it is possible to integrate:

 • Plasmonic nanostructures